pbchekin/vault-sync/README.md

 When running vault-sync locally, specify environment variable `SSL_CERT_FILE` pointing to a PEM file with a certificate or certificates (see https://docs.openssl.org/3.1/man7/openssl-env/).

-When running vault-sync in Kubernetes, first create a Kubernetes secret from the PRM file.
+When running vault-sync in Kubernetes, first create a Kubernetes secret from the PEM file.
 For example:

 ```shell